Flights canceled, highways closed as winter storm wallops US

 As the northern U.S. dealt with the winter blast, National Weather Service meteorologist Richard Bann said some mid-Atlantic and Southeastern cities set new high temperature marks by several degrees.

-The high in Lexington, Kentucky, reached 76 F (24 C), shattering the Feb.
-22 mark of 70 F (21 C) set 101 years ago.
-Nashville, Tennessee, reached 78 F (26 C), topping the 1897 record by 4 degrees.
+The high in Lexington, Kentucky, reached 76 F, shattering the Feb.
+22 mark of 70 F set 101 years ago.
+Nashville, Tennessee, reached 78 F, topping the 1897 record by 4 degrees.
 Indianapolis, Cincinnati, Atlanta and Mobile, Alabama, were among many other places seeing record highs.

-Salter reported from O'Fallon, Missouri.
-Sarah Brumfield in Wyoming, Eugene Johnson in Seattle, Corey Williams in Detroit, Thomas Peipert in Denver, Brady McCombs in Salt Lake City, Utah, David Koenig in Dallas, John Antczak and Christopher Weber in Los Angeles, Julie Walker in New York, Amy Forliti in Minneapolis, and Steve Karnowski in St. Paul, Minnesota, contributed to this report.